Foundation Problems? Water Problems? Concrete Problems?

 But these home repairs take trained and experienced foundation repair contractors and crews, working with specialized equipment, to adjust and correct a sinking house foundation, perform a house leveling or other serious structure issue.

-If you have a wet basement, your local specialists can try to figure out what is causing water to leak into it.
+If you have a wet crawlspace or basement, your local specialists can try to figure out what is causing water to leak into it.

 Your basement waterproofing solution may not require any work to the structure itself, but rather just the ground and landscaping surrounding the home.
 Your contractor can come up with a plan to correct the situation.

 If part of your concrete front walk or driveway has sunk, that can be fixed too.
 The process is called mudjacking (or slab jacking).

 Mudjacking is the process of forcefully injecting a caulk-like substance underneath a sunken slab which forces the slab to rise up.